lee-kyungho/pysdtest/README.md

 **PySDTest** is a Python 3 implementation of routines for Stochastic Dominance tests.
 This package was created by Kyungho Lee in collaboration with Yoon-Jae Whang.

 Supported testing procedures include, but are not limited to, tests through the least favorable case approach of [Barrett and Donald (2003, BD)](https://doi.org/10.1111/1468-0262.00390), subsampling approach of [Linton, Maasoumi and Whang (2005, LMW)](https://ideas.repec.org/a/oup/restud/v72y2005i3p735-765.html), contact set approach of [Linton, Song and Whang (2010, LSW)](https://econpapers.repec.org/article/eeeeconom/v_3a154_3ay_3a2010_3ai_3a2_3ap_3a186-202.htm) and sele recentering method of [Donald and Hsu (2014, DH)](https://www.tandfonline.com/doi/full/10.1080/07474938.2013.833813).
-In addition, the numerical delta method by [(Hong and Li (2018, HL))] can be used to compute the critical value. \pkg{pysdtest} also supports the combination of various resampling methods, test statistics and procedures for approximating the limiting distribution.
+In addition, the numerical delta method by [(Hong and Li (2018, HL))] can be used to compute the critical value.

+**PySDTest** also supports the combination of various resampling methods, test statistics and procedures for approximating the limiting distribution.
+Furthremore, a user can flexibly conduct a statistical test for advanced/complex hypotheses such as stochastic maximality among distributions.

-Based on the package, we also introduce the Stata command **pysdtest**.
+We also introduce the Stata command **pysdtest** based on the python package for Stata users.

 ## Paper